zakieh-tayyebi/CellSpace/tutorial/variable-tiles/README.md

 4. [Filtering and sorting the alignments](4-samtools.sh),
 5. [Filtering fragments and cells with ArchR (quality-control and doublet removal)](5-ArchR.R).

-The result is an ArchR object containing the pre-processed scATAC-seq data ('archr.obj').
+The result is an ArchR object containing the pre-processed scATAC-seq data (named `archr.obj`).